 Mayor Lightfoot is working to bring equity and opportunity to every neighborhood and community in Chicago.

-- In her first year in office, Mayor Lightfoot and the City Council increased Chicago’s minimum wage to $15.40—providing a raise to over 400,000 workers—and eliminated exemptions that allowed young workers and workers with disabilities to be paid a subminimum wage.
+- Increased Chicago’s minimum wage to $15.40—providing a raise to over 400,000 workers—and eliminated exemptions that allowed young workers and workers with disabilities to be paid a subminimum wage.

-- Chicago became home to the most robust scheduling requirements for workers in the nation after Mayor Lightfoot spearheaded the passage of the Fair Workweek Ordinance.
-This legislation ensures that Chicago’s working families have greater work schedule and financial stability, allowing them to plan for education, childcare and eldercare, and other needs.
+- Championed the most robust scheduling requirements for workers in the nation, spearheading the passage of the Fair Workweek Ordinance.
+This legislation ensures that hundreds of thousands of hourly workers in Chicago have greater work scheduling and financial stability, allowing them to plan for education, childcare and eldercare, and other needs.

 - Ended city water shutoffs for non-payment and launched the Utility Billing relief program to provide discounted water-sewer bills and utility debt forgiveness to Chicagoans in need and help ensure that water is a basic human right.